PierreSenellart/provsql/doc/source/user/casestudy2.rst

    </details>

-The relative ranking of Johnson2020, Smith2018, and Williams2021 is the same as with Shapley values, confirming that both measures agree on who contributes most.
+The relative ranking of Johnson2020, Smith2018, and Williams2021 is the same as with Shapley values, confirming that both measures agree on who contributes most to the replication probability.
+The absolute magnitudes are larger (around 1.7 per study) and their sum does not equal the replication probability.
-The absolute magnitudes differ: Banzhaf values are not constrained to sum to the finding's probability, so they will be smaller in this case.